robert-laws/robert-laws.github.io/_posts/2017-09-10-getting_comfortable_with_markdown.markdown

 hal = Student.new("hal", "hope")
 hal.declare_major("biology")

-# > Hal Hope would like to major in biology.
+# > Hal Hope is majoring in biology.
 ```

 ---